Biosafety/Biocontainment Plan Guidance

 This document is intended to provide guidance and assist entities in developing and implementing a written biosafety/biocontainment plan, as required by section 12 of the select agent regulations (7 C.F.R.
-Part 331external icon, 9 C.F.R.
-Part 121external icon, and 42 C.F.R.
-Part 73external icon).
+Part 331, 9 C.F.R.
+Part 121, and 42 C.F.R.
+Part 73).
 This template summarizes current regulatory and procedural criteria for registered entities and provides examples for verifying compliance.
 It does not add to, delete from, or change current regulatory requirements or standards.
 For entities registered for Tier 1 select agents and toxins that require an occupational health program, reference the Occupational Health Program Guidance for more information.
 It should be noted that information regarding an occupational health program may be incorporated into the biosafety plan and that two separate plans are not required.

 There are resources available to assist entities in the development of biosafety/biocontainment plans such as:

 - “Biosafety in Microbiological and Biomedical Laboratories (BMBL),”

 - “NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines),”

 - Occupational Safety and Health Administration, “Laboratory Safety Guidance,”

 - “Containment Facilities and Safeguards for Exotic Plant Pathogens and Pests” (Robert P. Kahn and S.B.
 Mathur eds., 1999),

 - “A Practical Guide to Containment: Plant Biosafety in Research Greenhouses” (Dann Adair and Ruth Irwin, 2008), and